colinsheppard/time/README.md

 *time:ts-get-range logotimeseries logotime1 logotime2 column-name*

 Reports a list of all of the values from the *column-name* column of the *logotimeseries* in the rows between *logotime1* and *logotime2* (inclusively).
 If "ALL" or "all" is specified as the column name, then a list of lists is reported, with one sub-list for each column in *logotimeseries*, including the date/time column.
+If "LOGOTIME" or "logotime" is specified as the column name, then the date/time column is returned.

     print time:ts-get-range time-series time:create "2000-01-02 12:30:00" time:create "2000-01-03 00:30:00" "all"